Freda Epum

 Praise for THE GLOOMY GIRL VARIETY SHOW

 The Gloomy Girl Variety Show has everything I could ever want in a book.
 Dazzling, darkly funny, and fiercely incisive, Freda Epum takes center stage to deliver her profound insights on mental health, diaspora, belonging, and her search for home in a fragmented world.
 A masterful showman, Epum invites readers in with an honesty and heartfelt vulnerability that lingers long after the final word.
 These essays blew me away.
-I love The Gloomy Girl Variety Show, and you will too.” —Edgar Gomez, author of Alligator Tears
+I love The Gloomy Girl Variety Show, and you will too.”—Edgar Gomez, author of High-Risk Homosexual: A Memoir

-"Reckoning with identity, illness, and in-betweenness, Freda Epum’s voice comes through these pages like a flame: crackling with insight, wryly humorous even as it sears, and impossible to look away from.
-This hybrid marvel of a book is not just a variety show but a magic show--you will be transformed."—Erica Berry, author of Wolfish
+“Reckoning with identity, illness, and in-betweenness, Freda Epum’s voice comes through these pages like a flame: crackling with insight, wryly humorous even as it sears, and impossible to look away from.
+This hybrid marvel of a book is not just a variety show but a magic show—you will be transformed.”—Erica Berry, author of Wolfish: Wolf, Self, and the Stories We Tell About Fear

 “In the luminous, formally inventive memoir The Gloomy Girl Variety Show, Freda Epum interrogates ideas of home and safety as a Black woman with mental illness.
 Epum’s genius is her ability to weave lyric fragments, cultural and political criticism, and her own photographs and art into an incisive, cohesive constellation.
-This work, like her journey, is 'both festering and healing.'
-I have been waiting for a book like this all my life.”—Jami Nakamura Lin, author of The Night Parade
+This work, like her journey, is ‘both festering and healing.’
+I have been waiting for a book like this all my life.”—Jami Nakamura Lin, author of The Night Parade: A Speculative Memoir

 • THE GLOOMY GIRL VARIETY SHOW: A Memoir